cloudfoundry/multiapps-cli-plugin/README.md

 * [How to develop, test and contribute to MultiApps CF Plugin](CONTRIBUTING.md#do-you-want-to-contribute-to-the-code-base)

 # Development

+*WARNING*: with #117 the master branch of this repository as well as other artifacts will be renamed.
+Adaptation to any CI/CD infrastructure & scritps will be required.

 ## Cloning the repository
 To clone the project in your Go workspace `$GOPATH/src/github.com/cloudfoundry-incubator/multiapps-cli-plugin` execute the following commands:
 ```